oversys/PyPass/README.md

   * Database file is now stored in the Assets directory
   * If the `database.json` file is still in the main directory, it will be moved automatically
   * If the `Assets/text.txt` file is not found, it will be automatically retrieved from this repo.
 If the internet is disconnected then this process will fail.

+## Build 8 - February 24, 2021
+  * Imported `filedialog` from `tkinter`
+  * Replaced the inconvenient cut-and-paste key system.
+Now, when you open the program and the `database.json` file exists, you will be prompted with a GUI to browse to and open     the `key.key` file.
+  * Reformatted and slighty modified the `README.MD` file
+  * Added option to "Reset Data" in the main menu (option X)
+  * Minor modifications to the "Main Loop" code
+  * Updated instructions
+  * Fixed the "PYPASS" title text appearing as irrelevant characters by changing the encoding to "utf-8" when opening the `text.txt` file
+  * Fixed the "PYPASS" title text failing to download when the `text.txt` file is missing